shubham1436/insightedge-flight-delay-demo/article/article.md

 - Model training
 - Flight delay prediction

 Let's see jobs in details.
-All code is available on [github](https://github.com/InsightEdge/insightedge-python-demo)
+All code and instructions are available on [github](https://github.com/InsightEdge/insightedge-python-demo)

 #### 'Model training' Spark job